-Jennifer De La Cruz (MHAP Program Manager & YASI 2019 Program Manager) is a Brooklyn College graduate who majored in Children and Youth Studies with a minor in Psychology.
+Jennifer De La Cruz (Program Director) is a Brooklyn College graduate who majored in Children and Youth Studies with a minor in Psychology.
 She was born in the Dominican Republic and raised in the Bronx.
-Jenny started as an intern with Youth Advocacy Corps and is now running our Mental Health Awareness Project.
+Jenny started as an intern with Youth Advocacy Corps and is now running both Youth Advocacy Summer Institute and the Mental Health Awareness Project.
 She is looking forward to exploring the mental health field further for her graduate studies, and she participates in events to raise awareness about social issues affecting children and youth.
-She is the treasurer of the Children First Club and fundraises for national and local charities.
+Jenny is the treasurer of the Children First Club and fundraises for national and local charities.

 Toddossa Coleman (MHAP Program Associate & YASI 2019 Coordinator) Toddossa is currently a graduate student at the Icahn School of Medicine at Mount Sinai.
 She was born and raised in the Bronx.
 Toddossa enjoys working with youth and advocating for mental wellness.
 She loves to travel and read books during her free time.

 Saddiq Abdul (MHAP Alum/Trainer and YASI 2019 Coordinator) is a senior at Baruch College and a member of the YASI 2015 founding corps.
 While in YASI 2015, Saddiq conceived of the idea for the Mental Health Awareness Project (MHAP), and he is currently working with Youth Advocacy Corps on implementing it.
 Saddiq grew up in East New York, and, while in high school, he interned with East New York Farms and Brooklyn Defenders.
 He is determined to improve conditions in East New York for himself and others, and he has been working to become an organizer and mobilize others, through social media and local campaigns, to reduce the stigma around mental health.
 Saddiq is on his local Community Board (#5) and was just appointed to be the head of the Communications Committee.